 - How you will update the system as technology evolves (e.g. email security becomes more restrictive, Internet protocols evolve, and operating systems change)?

 - How you will make necessary enhancements to the software?

 - How will you get your data out of the custom software if you decide to change systems?

-With ready made systems, support is really a non-issue since glitches have already been ironed out, updates are done by the software supplier, and support is included.
+With ready made systems, support is really a non-issue since glitches have already been ironed out, updates are done by the membership database software supplier, and support is included.
 With a custom database, however, the only support you have is the chairman’s nephew.
 How quickly do you think you will be able to get in touch with him when you need him?
 And what happens when he moves away or loses interest?
 In many cases, the support for custom made systems is insufficient, disappears over time or is completely non-existent.
 In the end, you will have to hire a consultant or developer to handle ongoing support.

 Before you consider a custom made database, therefore, consider the cost of it’s creation, maintenance and support.
 In the end, “free” software is not really free.
 Unfortunately, some non-profits have had to learn that the hard way, but you don’t have to be one of them.
 Do your research and if you are concerned about maintenance and support, consider a ready made database system.
 You can easily find one that does everything your organization needs, saves you a lot of headaches and costs less in the long run.